All Episodes

 Each one of these questions, on each of these questions, minority voters expressed almost the exact opposite view from whites, which explains why every black Democrat candidate in the House won re-election.

-White voters, deep disappointment with Obama's performance, not so with black voters.
+White voters' deep disappointment with Obama's performance, not so with black voters.

 Black voters like that stuff.

-Widespread skepticism about the expansive role of Washington embedded in the party's priorities, sends white people away from the Democrat Party, keeps black voters with the Democrat Party.
+Sends white people away from the Democratic Party, keeps black voters with the Democrat Party.

-Now much can change in two years, hopes Mr. Brownstein as Obama's own post-2008 Odyssey demonstrates, but these results, however, could carry profound implications for 2012.
+Now, much can change in two years, hopes Mr. Brownstein, as Obama's own post-2008 Odyssey demonstrates.

 Economic recovery alone may not solve.

-The voters who went with Obama 2008 did not know what they were going to get with that vote.
+The voters who went with Obama in 2008 did not know what they were going to get with that vote.

 And that's true.